ochantor/The-Awakening-of-Cortical-Tissue/README.md

 - **Tononi, G.** (2004).
 An information integration theory of consciousness.
 - **Friston, K.** (2010).
 The free-energy principle: a unified brain theory?
 - **The program `Creature_Claude_Brilliant_A.py`**: A practical implementation of the rotated canonical tissue theory.
+- **Chang, O.** (2010). *Evolving Cooperative Neural Agents for Controlling a Vision Guided Mobile Robot.* 10.1109/UKRICIS.2010.5898127.
+(Early effort of the author to reach the current advances.)

 ---